Arpoxio2/PSX-Bios/README.md

-# PSX-Bios
+# PlayStation One | BIOS Files

-PSX Bios files for Raspberry Pi's RetroPie
+Bios Files for your RetroPie